 Get a FREE Copy of VOM’s Global Prayer GuideRequest Yours Now

-Believers face a range of challenges, most often from family, but extending to neighbors, employers and the government.
+Believers face a range of challenges from family members, neighbors, employers and the government.

 What It Means To Follow Christ In Turkey: